nlesc-ave/ave-rest-service/README.md

 Any change to the master branch of this repo or the [ave-app](https://github.com/nlesc-ave/ave-app) will trigger an automatic build of the [Docker image](https://hub.docker.com/r/ave2/allelic-variation-explorer/).

-The Docker image contains no data it must be supplied using volumes.
+The Docker image contains no data and when data is added then the data will be lost when the Docker container is stopped/started.
+To get a deployment which is persists it's data we will use directories on the server and mount these as volumes in the Docker container.
 It expects the following volumes:

 * /data, location for 2bit, bcf and bigbed data files.
 Hosted as http://&lt;aveserver&gt;/data
 * /whoosh, full text indices for genes and features